Are There Tax Credits for Energy Efficient Upgrades?

 How to Apply for the Federal Tax Credits for Energy Efficient Upgrades

 Here’s the form you’ll need to apply for the tax credits: IRS Form 5695: Residential Energy Credits.
 If you have questions about how and when to apply, contact your tax preparer or the Internal Revenue Service (IRS) for more information.
-There are also Renewable Energy tax credits still available through the end of 2021.
+The Renewable Energy tax credits have also been extended and now will be available through the end of 2023.
 These include incentives for Geothermal Heat Pumps, Residential Wind Turbines, Solar Energy Systems, and Fuel Cells.

 For more information, visit ENERGY STAR’s page on Federal Tax Credits.